our daughter

 If you are single and wanting to adopt, more countries will now allow you adopt a child, including a toddler, sibling group, older child or disabled child.
 Learn more here.

-An independent international adoption - one that you facilitated yourself without the help of an adoption agency is not only possible, but a great way to save thousands of dollars and keep you in control of your international adoption.
+Pursuing an international adoption without the help of an adoption agency is not only possible, but a great way to save thousands of dollars and keep you in control of your international adoption.
 Learn more.

-Why international adoption?
 Why can't these children be adopted in their own countries?
 The answer usually has to do with culture and pressures from society.
+Read more.

 Return from the Big Adoption Picture to the Home Page.